LunaY0Yuki/cs124/docs/design.md

 To provide visual cues that the users have pressed and selected certain option, when the users tap on an option, that option will become darken and its text color will turn from black to lighter color.

+### React
+In using ReactJS for the filter button, we wanted to implement a straightforward and simple way to toggle between the filter states using only "Completed" and "Uncompleted" as options.

+We decided to remove the "All" option in filter because the options could be simplified even further.
+If a user wanted to see just the completed or uncompleted items, they select it and a checkmark shows up next to that option to indicate that it has been selected, and will proceed to show the result of the filtering.
+If the user wanted to see all items again, they could click back on the filter button and click again the option they previously clicked to uncheck it, which would deselect it and bring back all of the items.

 ### Final Design
 Our final design is broken down into the following 3 steps.